monero-project/monero-site/README.md

 ## Translation

-In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
+In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinates and gives support to translators-volunteers.
 For live support/request of information, come chat on `#monero-translations` on Matrix or IRC (Libera.chat)
-The entire website is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
+The entire website is translatable on Weblate, an easy to use localization platform that provides contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
 Before translating, please read [the guide for translators](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.

 Translators are required to have: